AlexisBalzano/RampAgentAPI/ReadMe.md

 ## Structure

 - Position data reception (multiple ATC connected) what rate ?
 Event based ?
-    - Select one connection as master per airport to take only his position data
+    - Select connections as masters per airport to take only their position data
         - how to transfer ownership dynamically
         - does it reduce transfer rate ? if no just don't
         - how to determine master ?
 First in ?